EG-xry/ULM_PI-LSTM/README.md

 This research presents a novel approach to improving tracking for super-resolution ultrasound localization microscopy (srULM) by integrating Physics Informed Neural Networks (PINNs) with Long Short-Term Memory (LSTM) architectures, forming a Physics Informed LSTM (PI-LSTM) model.
 Recognizing the time-dependent nature of the tracking problem, our framework leverages the strengths of LSTM in capturing temporal dynamics while embedding the underlying physics, specifically, the Navier-Stokes equations, directly into the loss function.
 While recent advancements in localization, such as those utilizing Radial Symmetry and deep learning techniques, have significantly enhanced spatial accuracy, tracking remains a critical challenge.
 Traditional approaches, including nearest neighbor and Hungarian methods, are limited in robustness when dealing with complex, dynamic imaging scenarios.
 By incorporating physical principles into the neural network, our method not only refines the association process between successive frames but also improves overall tracking robustness and image accuracy, as quantified by the Jaccard Index.
 This PI-LSTM framework represents a promising step towards more accurate and reliable tracking in srULM and potentially other dynamic imaging modalities.

+The research utilizes the framework and existing methodologies of data processing and localization methods of the following research:

 ###### DATE 2020.12.17-VERSION 1.1

 **AUTHORS: Arthur Chavignon, Baptiste Heiles, Vincent Hingot.
 CNRS, Sorbonne Universite, INSERM.**